ChAndreas/chandreas.github.io/_posts/2019-01-29-unbound-privdns.md

 ---
 layout: post
-title: "Private DNS Server for Android 9"
+title: "Private DNS Server for Android"
 date:	Tue Jan 29 17:30:54 EEST 2019
 ---

-Android 9 also known as Android Pie comes with many new features but most importantly full support for DNS over TLS.

-How to create your own Private DNS Server for Android 9 running on Docker.
+How to create your own Private DNS Server for Android running on Docker.

 **Download and install Docker**